The Town Board is not responsible for the theft or damage to anything

 install one.
 Price will be based on

-the current market price which will be conveyed to relatives,
+the current market price which will be conveyed to relatives or

 family members or their designee at time of purchase of plot or